darkreactions/ESCALATE_report/README.md

 pip install gspread
 pip install pydrive

-2) request from admin client_secrets.json key or access it on the SD2 google drive.
-Do not distribute this key!
+2) Request from admin client_secrets.json key or access it on the SD2 google drive.
+Do not distribute this key! (https://goo.gl/NmNBY4)

 Preparing the relevant files and directories: